4rthem/graphql-mapper/README.md

             resolve:
                 method: createDroid
             args:
+                id:
+                    type: Int!
+                    description: The id of the droid.
                 name:
+                    type: String!
+                    description: The name of the droid.
+                primaryFunction:
                     type: String
-                    description: The name of the droid.
-                friends:
-                    type: "[Character]"
-                    description: The friends of the droid.
+                    description: The primary function of the droid.
                 appearsIn:
                     type: "[Episode]"
                     description: Which movies they appear in.
-                primaryFunction:
-                    type: String
-                    description: The primary function of the droid.

 ```

 > NB: listOf types must be wrapped by quotes `type: "[User]"`